developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 NB.
 AutoSave will background save changes to the Template.
 Save As… has been added to allow easy duplication of Templates & Multi-Templates.
 Rename Multi Template has been added.
 Template renaming is handled in the Fields panel.
-Manage Template opens the O/S File dialogue to enable organization of Templates within the server store.
+Manage Template opens the O/S File dialog to enable organization of Templates within the server store.
 Create New… menu has two child options.
 Template & Multi Template creation.

 --image--